thegworld/gtx-browser/docs/code_reviews.md

 # Code Reviews

-Code reviews are a central part of developing high-quality code for Chromium.
+Code reviews are a central part of developing high-quality code for GTx Browser.
 All change lists (CLs) must be reviewed.

 The general patch, upload, and land process is covered in more detail in the